SherazHussain546/StylishMarbleArt/README.md

         *   Click **Save**.
     *   Go back to the deployment page and click "**Deploy site**".
 Netlify will build and launch your website on a temporary URL (e.g., `your-site-name.netlify.app`).

-## Connecting Your Custom Domain (`stylishmarbleart.com`)
+## Connecting Your GoDaddy Domain

-Once your site is live on the Netlify URL, you can connect your custom domain.
+Once your site is live on the Netlify URL, you can connect your custom domain from GoDaddy.

 1.  **Add Domain in Netlify**: In your Netlify project dashboard, go to "**Domain settings**".
-Click "**Add a domain**" and enter `stylishmarbleart.com`.
+Click "**Add a domain**" and enter your domain name (e.g., `yourdomain.com`).
 Follow the prompts to verify you own the domain.

-2.  **Update DNS Records**: Netlify will provide you with the DNS records you need to add to your domain registrar (the company where you bought your domain, like GoDaddy, Namecheap, etc.).
-It's typically a set of `NS` (Nameserver) records or an `A` record.
+2.  **Update DNS Records in GoDaddy**: Netlify will provide you with the DNS records you need to add to GoDaddy.
+The recommended method is to use Netlify's nameservers.
-    *   Log in to your domain registrar's website.
+    *   Log in to your **GoDaddy** account.
-    *   Go to the DNS management page for `stylishmarbleart.com`.
-    *   Delete any existing `NS` or `A` records for your root domain (`@`) and `www`, and add the new ones provided by Netlify.
-Using Netlify's nameservers is the recommended approach.
+    *   Go to your **My Products** page and find your domain.
+Click the **DNS** button next to it.
+    *   Under the **Nameservers** section, click the **Change** button.
+    *   Select the option **"I'll use my own nameservers."**
+    *   Netlify will give you 2 or more nameservers (they look like `dns1.p01.nsone.net`).
+Copy and paste each one into the fields on GoDaddy.
+    *   Click **Save**.

 3.  **Wait for Propagation**: DNS changes can take a few minutes up to a few hours to take effect.
 Netlify will automatically detect when the changes are complete and secure your site with a free SSL certificate.
-Your website will then be live at **stylishmarbleart.com**!
+Your website will then be live at your custom domain!

 ## Making Changes to the Live Site